-For example, if we’re jamming on “how to grow your own facebook group” we would mention our Facebook Groups course, Engage and our 5-part video series Beyond 30,000 because they’re relevant to the topic we were talking about.
+For example, if we’re jamming on “how to grow your own Facebook group” we would mention our Facebook Groups training, Create Awesome FB Groups because it's relevant to the topic we were talking about.

 And without fail, after each broadcast not only would our list grow but we would always pick up a few sales!